Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/Black.Beard.ComponentModel.md

 ##### Remarks

-This method retrieves the [InjectValueAttribute](#T-Bb-ComponentModel-InjectValueAttribute 'Bb.ComponentModel.InjectValueAttribute') instances defined on the properties of the specified type.
+This method retrieves the [InjectValueByIocAttribute](#T-Bb-ComponentModel-Attributes-InjectValueByIocAttribute 'Bb.ComponentModel.Attributes.InjectValueByIocAttribute') instances defined on the properties of the specified type.

 <a name='M-Bb-Injections-InjectValueAttributeExtensions-InjectValue``1-``0,System-Func{System-String,System-String}-'></a>
 ### InjectValue\`\`1(self,valueResolver) `method`